openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

 File Header
 -----------

-    Each page of a module's documentation should be reading the header *docstring* from a file.
+    Each module page should be reading the header *docstring* from the file.
     It must be the first thing in the file.

-    * If your module is only a single file, it should start with a *docstring* in the format below.
+    * If your addition is only a single module, it should start with a *docstring* in the format below.

-    * If your module is a folder with several files:
+    * If your addition is a package with several files:

-      * The main page should be reading its *docstring* from your module's ``__init__.py``.
-It should contain and overview of what your module does.
-If your module does not have an ``__init__.py`` file, you should put this information above the ``.. toctree::`` directive in the main ``.rst`` file for your module.
+      * The main page should be reading its *docstring* from your package's ``__init__.py``.
+It should contain and overview of what your package does.
+If your module does not have an ``__init__.py`` file, you should put this information above the ``.. toctree::`` directive in the main ``.rst`` file for your package (more on directives later).
-      * All packages or files with their own page should also read *docstrings* from those files.
-They should give an overview of what the package is intended for.
+      * All modules or files with their own page should also read *docstrings* from those files.
+They should give an overview of what the module is intended for.

     This is an example of what a header *docstring* should look like: